Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/feature_request.md

 ﻿---
 name: Feature Request
-about: Suggest an improvement or new feature for the cloud infrastructure
+about: Suggest improvements or new features for the web app
 title: "[FEATURE] "
 labels: enhancement
 assignees:

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of the problem.

-**Describe the solution you'd like**
+**Describe the feature**
-A clear and concise description of what you want to happen.
+Describe the new feature or improvement you want.

-**Describe alternatives you've considered**
+**Describe alternatives**
-A clear description of any alternative solutions or features you've considered.
+Any alternatives or related solutions you’ve considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add context or screenshots here.